Higher-Derivative Quantum Gravity with Purely Virtual Particles: Renormalizability and Unitarity

 where $\Phi^{\alpha}=\delta_rW/\delta J_{\alpha}$.
 Renormalization is achieved by means of parameter and field redefinitions, which are canonical transformations with respect to the antiparentheses.
 It is easy to show that $\Sigma$ and $\Gamma$ satisfy the \textit{master equations}

 The first one is a generalization of the BRST invariance of the gauge-fixed action.
 In fact, the operator

 reduces to the BRST transformations when acting on $\Phi$, while it further reduces to a diffeomorphism when acting on $g_{\mu\nu}$.
 The second equation collects the Ward-Takahashi-Slavnov-Taylor identities.
 Moreover, it contains information about the counterterms.
-Indeed, by expanding $\Gamma$ in powers of $\hbar$ and using the master equation, it is possible to show that the divergent part of the effective action satisfies the equation
+In order to keep track of the loop expansion, we temporarily reintroduce the factors $\hbar$, the $n$-th order in $\hbar$ being the $n+1$-th order in loops.
+Then, by expanding $\Gamma$ in powers of $\hbar$ and using the master equation, it is possible to show that the divergent part of the effective action satisfies the equation

 where $\Gamma_{\mathrm{div}}^{(n)}$ is the divergent part of the functional $\Gamma^{(n)}$, which we assume to be convergent up to the order $\hbar^{n-1}$.
 If a functional $X$ satisfies $\sigma X=0$, we say that it is \textit{$\sigma$-closed}, while if it is such that $X=\sigma Y$, where $Y$ is another functional, we say that it is \textit{$\sigma$-exact}.
 The general solution of~\eqref{eq:gammadivstelle} can be written as